 - 1. Limiting powers of local governments. - 2.
-Continued allowance of 3rd party (Public Adjusters) response to assess needs prior to insurance carrier response.
+Continued allowance of 3rd party (Public Adjusters) response to assess needs prior to insurance carrier response. - 3.
+Recreational construction (golf courses, etc.) in State Parks.

-The Hobe Sound Chamber of Commerce Community Affairs Committee will assist the Board of Directors and the membership by monitoring and reporting the effects of:
+The Hobe Sound Chamber of Commerce Government Affairs Committee will assist the Board of Directors and the membership by monitoring and reporting the effects of: